"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Neethu CL, Rejeesh Kumar, Sharad K Soman and S Manivannan.
+Neethu CL, Rejeesh Kumar, Sharad K Soman, S Manivannan.
 Effects of ergonomic education and exercise training program on low back pain among nurses.
-International Journal of Physical Education, Sports and Health.
-2020; 7(4): 204-210.
+Int J Phys Educ Sports Health 2020;7(4):204-210.